 In some cases, the more famous restaurants can require reservations made months or even up to an entire year in advance.
 However, the food at these restaurants is incredibly expensive and one could find equally fantastic traditional Spanish food in the local and traditional restaurants as well.

-16. Tapas are one of Spain’s most famous dishes
+16. Tapas is one of Spain’s most famous dishes

 The people of Spain love their food and it echoes in their unique dishes.
 One of the most famous is the Tapa, which is in effect a relatively small dish that features a variety of things to snack on.